ReasonEdit: Editing Vision-Language Models using Human Reasoning: Topology-Aware Multimodal Embedding

 \section{Topology-Aware Multimodal Embedding}

 Prior retrieval-based editors such as the extended GRACE~\cite{cheng2023can, guo2025balancedit} and BalancEdit~\cite{guo2025balancedit} use a single-layer embedding of image-text pairs as keys, and retrieve the correct label for a question based on the Euclidean distance between a query (also an image–text pair) embedding and the keys.
-The decision to use a single VLM layer, and to adopt either the average of all token embeddings or the last-token embedding, was made without quantitative justification.
+The decision to use a single VLM layer, and to adopt either the average of all token embeddings or the last-token embedding, was made post hoc by ablating editing performance~\cite{cheng2023can, hartvigsen2023aging, zeng2025visual, guo2025balancedit}.
 In this section, we quantify how well \textbf{an embedding method} $\mathcal{E}(\cdot)$ of bimodal image–text data aligns with the expected unimodal or bimodal topology, and reveal an interesting vision–language topology trade-off in VLMs.
 Inspired by network science, we introduce \textbf{sample modularity}, a metric to quantify topology alignment, and a \textbf{unimodal bias} metric to reveal whether an embedding method is biased toward a single modality.